 The Combined B.A./M.A.
 Program in Philosophy provides an opportunity for students of recognized academic ability and educational maturity to fulfill integrated requirements of undergraduate and master’s degree programs in three years from the beginning of their junior year.
 When all the requirements of the B.A./M.A. program have been completed, students will be awarded both the B.A. and M.A. degrees.
 With a carefully designed program, a student can earn both degrees within as few as ten semesters.

-The Combined Program requires a minimum of 138 credit hours, of which at least 30 must be at the upper division level course numbers in the 4000-5999 range (excluding PHIL 5495).
+The Combined Program requires a minimum of 138 university credit hours, of which at least 30 must be at the upper division level course numbers in the 4000-5999 range (excluding PHIL 5495).
 In qualifying for the B.A., students must meet all university and college requirements, including all the requirements of the regular undergraduate major in philosophy described above.
 Students will normally take PHIL 3360: Formal Logic and two courses in the 3301-3307: History of Philosophy sequence in their junior years, along with electives.
 Any courses still needed to satisfy college foreign language and expository writing requirements would also be taken during this year.
-PHIL 4491: Senior Seminar and more specialized courses are taken in the senior year.
+The Senior Capstone Requirement and more specialized courses are taken in the senior year.
 In the fifth year, students take advanced electives and such required courses as are needed to fulfill remaining university, Graduate School, and departmental requirements for the M.A.
 This includes satisfactory completion of 30 graduate credit hours, at least 18 of which must be in courses numbered above 5000 and among which must be at least three in each of the four subject areas listed for the regular M.A. program, and one of which must be PHIL 5400: Proseminar in Philosophy.
 Up to 12 graduate credit hours may be applied simultaneously to both the B.A. and M.A. requirements.
 In addition to the above coursework, students must also write a thesis, in which case at least three hours must be taken in PHIL 5495.
 Students should apply to the Graduate Committee for admission to the Combined B.A./M.A.
 Program in Philosophy the semester they will complete sixty undergraduate credit hours or as soon thereafter as possible.
 It is also recommended that students complete the foreign language requirement and the junior-level writing requirement before applying.
 A cumulative grade point average of 3.0 or higher and three letters of recommendation from faculty are required for consideration.

 Students should apply to the Graduate Committee for admission to the Combined B.A./M.A.
 Program in Philosophy the semester they will complete sixty undergraduate credit hours or as soon thereafter as possible.
 It is also recommended that students complete the foreign language requirement and the junior-level writing requirement before applying.
 A cumulative grade point average of 3.0 or higher and three letters of recommendation from faculty are required for consideration.